 The list of required documentation, as well as a copy of the application form, will be posted on the Bank’s website once they are announced by the State Agency.

 For more information about the Scheme, please visit the Ministry of Finance website: www.mof.gov.cy.

 We strongly encourage you to engage now with the Bank to learn more about the Scheme and to commence the process of assessing your eligibility.

 If you do not qualify for the Scheme, the Bank is willing to offer you workable solutions for repaying your debt, so as to end the uncertainty you are currently experiencing.

-In order to ensure you meet the expected deadline for the Scheme, it is important thay you immediately take action to declare interest so that the evaluation procedure may commence.
+In order to ensure you meet the expected deadline for the scheme, it is important that you immediately take action to declare interest so that the evaluation procedure may commence.

 You may contact the ‘Estia’ team by phone or email:

 - Call centre service hours: 8:00 am – 6:00 pm